spotDL/spotify-downloader/README.md

 ## Music sourcing and audio quality

-SpotDL uses YouTube as a source for music downloads.
+spotDL uses YouTube as a source for music downloads.
 This method is used to avoid any issues related to downloading music from Spotify.

 > **Note**
 > Users are responsible for their actions and potential legal consequences.
 We do not support unauthorized downloading of copyrighted material and take no responsibility for user actions.